 - Pain and suffering: You may be able to receive compensation for the physical pain and emotional suffering you’ve endured, such as anxiety, depression, and insomnia.

 Proving that someone was on the phone is one thing.
 But to prove that your crash happened because someone was eating is a little different.
 You’ll likely need to contact the police at the time of the crash to start the process of proving the driver was distracted.

 If police aren’t able to respond to the scene because injuries aren’t severe enough, inform them that you want your suspicions recorded.
 By filing a formal police report which documents your suspicions of their distraction, you can use that in your claim.
 A police report won’t stand on its own as proof though.
 You will need to rely on a car wreck attorney to decide if and how you can prove the other driver was distracted and negligent.

 Contact us for help with your case now.
 There are very few things in life more stressful than trying to make your way through a car crash claim.
-If the claim is difficult to prove or fault is murky, then you will definitely need assistance.
+If the claim is difficult to prove or the fault is murky, then you will definitely need assistance.